-It can be difficult to find expectations for tweens that are realistic.
+It can be difficult to find household chores for tweens that are realistic.

 2. Keep her bedroom neat.